Ugali: South Africa

-Uphuthu is a South African method of cooking mielie-meal whereby the end product is a finely textured coarse grain-like meal which is typically enjoyed with an accompaniment of vegetables and meat in KwaZulu-Natal and Eastern Cape regions of South Africa or as the star of the dish with amasi or maas in the Gauteng regions.
-Some cultures add sugar to uphuthu and amasi to enjoy it as a sweet treat that resembles cereal; however, the corn-based stable is typically enjoyed as is with amasi.
+Uphuthu is a South African method of cooking mielie-meal whereby the end product is a finely textured coarse grain-like meal which is typically eaten with an accompaniment of vegetables and meat, in KwaZulu-Natal and Eastern Cape regions of South Africa or as the star of the dish with amasi or maas in the Gauteng regions.
+Some cultures add sugar to uphuthu and amasi to produce a sweet snack that resembles cereal; however, the corn-based stable is typically eaten as is with amasi.

-Phuthu or uphuthu (/ˈpʊtuː/), also incorrectly spelled as putu or phutu, is a traditional preparation method of maize meal in South African cuisine.
+Phuthu or Uphuthu (/ˈpʊtuː/), also incorrectly spelled as putu or phutu, is a traditional preparation method of maize meal in South African cuisine.
 It is a crumbly or grainy type of pap or porridge, eaten by most cultural groups in South Africa.
 Phuthu is often eaten with meat, beans, gravy and sour milk.

 The texture and consistency of uphuthu is often a deciding factor in what dishes will accompany it.
 For example, amasi or maas is usually prepared with a more finely textured phuthu, whereas stews and curries are often served with a more clumped variety, leaning towards stiff-pap.
 Finely-textured phuthu has a tendency of being severely dehydrated (dry), depending on the cook's skill in working the dish.
 Such a severely dehydrated phuthu would often be served with stews, leafy vegetables, and many other savoury dishes containing moisture.
 Conversely, such dehydrated phuthu would not be suited to a dish of amasi or maas, because the steeping or soaking process would result in a paste-like dish, whereas amasi is preferred to be chewy.